 You can also hire a bicycle with Dubai’s public hire scheme, Byky.
-There are stations dotted around tourist hubs such as Dubai Marina and Downtown, and an easy route is the 11km-long ride around The Palm’s crescent.
+There are stations dotted around tourist hubs such as Dubai Marina and Downtown, and an easy route is the 11km-long ride around the crescent of Palm Jumeirah.

 - The best time to visit is November to March, when temperatures are around 30°C. If you’re visiting in summer, keep cool at indoor theme park IMG Worlds of Adventure or hit the slopes at Ski Dubai.

 - Buy a prepaid local SIM card with a data package so you can use maps and websites when you’re out and about.
 Mobile providers Etisalat and Du have stores at the airport and most malls.

 - Pre-book tickets for the Burj Khalifa online, and you’ll pay less than half the price of an immediate entry ticket during non-peak times (and save yourself a third during peak hours).

 - Sign up for a cultural meal at the Sheikh Mohammed Centre of Cultural Understanding, which involves an Emirati feast followed by a frank discussion about local culture and religion.

 - Don’t worry if your budget won’t stretch to a beach resort – free public beaches such as Kite Beach and JBR Beach have sun loungers, showers and cafes.